Worldbuilding

 Religions in Motion

-I’ve watched a caravan arrive and leave an entirely new festival in its wake.
-Traders bring household idols as casually as they bring spices, sailors mix sea hymns with mountain chants, and newly married families negotiate whose ancestral spirits get the corner altar.
-The result is a tapestry where foreign gods earn local nicknames, rituals blend like dialects, and theological arguments evolve faster than I can archive them.
-You can watch those shifts ripple across the travelogue in Altars of the World.
+I've watched a caravan arrive and leave an entirely new festival in its wake.
+Traders bring household idols casually, like spices or pastries.
+Sailors drunkenly mix sea chants with mountain hymns.
+The result is a tapestry woven through nearby cultures, where foreign Gods earn local nicknames, and theological arguments evolve faster than I can archive them.
+You can see some of those shifts in Altars of the World.

-Syncretism isn’t just pious curiosity; it’s survival.
-Conquered peoples rename enemy gods to fit their cosmology, philosophers weave disparate myths into grand theories, and mystery cults cherry-pick whatever symbolism resonates.
 For every fusion, though, a purist movement rises, claiming to guard untainted truth.
-They launch reforms, burn imported icons, or retreat into isolation to preserve what they believe the gods entrusted to them.
+They launch reforms, burn imported icons, but rarely retreat into isolation to preserve their truths.
+It's as if they intuit that path leading to their own destruction.